-As a nurse, you understand the importance of caring for the whole person.
-As you passionately focus on the needs of other people, though, it’s easy to forget that holistic self-care for nurses is essential, too.
+Part of what makes you essential to our communities isn’t just your understanding of science and medicine—it’s the way you care for the whole person.
+However, as you passionately focus on the needs of other people, it’s easy to forget that holistic self-care for nurses is essential, too.

-Ignoring self-care for nurses may eventually lead to burnout and even compassion fatigue, a condition resulting from burnout combined with exposure to traumatic situations.
-Since nurses are continually attending to individuals and families in highly stressful circumstances, they are especially vulnerable to burnout and compassion fatigue.
+Ignoring self-care for nurses may eventually lead to burnout and even compassion fatigue, a condition resulting from chronic exposure to traumatic situations.
+Since nurses are continually attending to individuals and families in highly stressful circumstances, they are especially vulnerable to these conditions.

 On the other hand, intentional self-care for nurses can keep you energized and well mentally, physically, and spiritually.
 In your busy day-to-day life, it is vital to commit to valuable self-care practices so they don’t fall by the wayside.
-To make caring for your own health a priority, we’ve identified five habits that can help.
+To help you prioritize caring for your health, we’ve identified five approachable, accessible, and achievable habits.

 Self-Care for Nurses Habit #1: Set Limits and Simplify